tiagostutz/lit-design-system-demo/README.md

 docker-compose up --build
 ```

+## Spec

+- You can add and remove to do items
+- To edit an item, **double click it**
+- To mark an item as done, click the checkbox
+    - When an item is marked as done it cannot be edited (double click disabled)

 ## Project Structure

 This project, besides the Lit Web Component demo part, emulates kind of how would it be to build (or extend) a Design System, so the **src** folder has a **design-system** folder that would be an external module in production grade applications.
 But, for the sake of simplicity, the design system components are in the same code base here but within this specific folder.